-As a Gmail admin, one of your tasks is creating rules to manage spam, email content, and email attachments for your organization.
-You might need new rules when you add a G Suite service or feature, or when you’re setting up Gmail security.
+As a Gmail admin, you can create rules to manage spam, email content, and email attachments for your organization.
+You might need new rules when you add a Google Workspace service or when you’re setting up Gmail security.
 Follow these best practices to minimize the time it takes to test new and changed rules.

-When creating rules, you usually have to change and test them several times to make sure they work correctly for your organization.
-Each time you change a rule, it can take up to 24 hours for the change to take effect across your entire organization.
+- When creating rules, you usually have to change and test them several times to make sure they work correctly for your organization.

 Use one of these types of test environments: